algnc/dcc-crawl-classes/README.md

 ##### Classes By
 ### Crawl #6:
-* Bard, Paladin: Jose Lira, Leesburg VA, Troll.Wiz@gmail.com
+* Bard, Paladin: Jose Lira, Leesburg VA, Troll.Wiz@gmail.com ** For the Paladin, you want to use Mighty Deeds for his Smite attacks.
+Use his static attack bonus for regular attacks.
+So you want two attack profiles for each weapon:
+    Smite Sword: +@ab    1d6+@ab
+    Regular Sword: +1 1d6
 * Gnome: Yves Larochelle (sheriffharry)
 * Ranger: Raskal, theraskalrpg.blogspot.fr